 The liberty interest created by Virginia's earned sentence credit program may not be infringed upon without due process.
 The Constitution ensures that before a prisoner can be punished through loss of earned sentence credits, "they must be given advance written notice of the charges against them, they must be allowed to call witnesses (if prison safety so allows), and the factfinders must issue a written statement as to the evidence relied upon and the reasons for the disciplinary action."
-Ewell, supra,11 F.3d at 487-88. (citing Wolff, 418 U.S. at 563-67).
+Ewell, supra, 11 F.3d at 487-88. (citing Wolff, 418 U.S. at 563-67).

 If Budget Item 404(R) applies retroactively to cause the loss of earned sentence credits - not based on the actions of any affected individual but simply based on the nature of that person's convictions, it would raise serious questions under these principles of due process, as no process whatsoever was provided to those affected by it.

-This Court must avoid these constitutional problems if there is a way to read the statute to do so.
-Applying Budget Item 404(R) only prospectively will avoid both Ex Post Facto and due process concerns, and therefore it is the interpretation of the statute that must control.
+Again, courts must avoid these constitutional problems if there is a way to read the statute to do so.
+Applying Budget Item 404(R) only prospectively relieves it of the due process problem as applied to Mr. Anderson.